 The alternatives to solid modeling are using 2D wire frame modeling or surface modeling which can make design intents and specifications unclear or lead to manufacturing challenges.

 Surface modeling was the first 3D CAD technology that allowed for complex 3D shapes to be defined and machined.
-However, surface modeling still surfers from the disadvantage that inconsistencies in surfaces can lead to trouble with programming a machining algorithm.
+However, surface modeling still suffers from the disadvantage that inconsistencies in surfaces can lead to trouble with programming a machining algorithm.
 Surface modeling also requires machinists to be more proficient with surface mathematics to properly program a machining algorithm.

 Solid Modeling provides several advantages over both 2D wire frame models and surface models.
 Solid modeling improves communication and visualization, simplifies modeling complex shapes, provides an easier method of programming a machining algorithm, and keeps track of action history allowing for undo and redo buttons.
 Solid Modeling also allows for generating model-based definition CAD models which are fully defined 3D models that allow for improved communication over alternative 2D design views that other methods output.